 Floss is not a one-size-fits-all solution.
 Teeth come in all shapes and sizes, so cleaning between them presents different hurdles for different people.
 Below are a few tools that can help you clean between your teeth.

 Ultra floss is a great flossing solution if your child has different sized spaces between their teeth.
 Ultra floss can stretch thin to clean between tightly bunched teeth, but is also wide enough to comfortably clean wider spaces.

 If your child has braces, then we suggest that they floss with a floss threader – a device designed to help those with braces floss.
 Food can easily get trapped in between wires and brackets, so it’s important to floss regularly even though it can be a hassle.
 According to Wichita orthodontist, Dr. Gorantla, children who don’t floss when they have braces are at risk for yellowing teeth, plaque, and calcification.
 Better safe than sorry!

 Dental tape is a great solution for kids with gaps in their teeth.
 Dental tape is wide, flat and designed to be gentle on exposed gums.

 Your Child Should Floss Everyday

 Brushing alone won’t keep your child’s mouth completely healthy.
 They should brush twice per day for two minutes at a time and floss once per day.
 You can help your child prevent a bevy of oral ailments by convincing them to floss every day.
-Schedule an appointment with our office today if your child has unnaturally bad breath or experiences bleeding gums when they brush their teeth.
+Schedule an appointment with Katy pediatric dentist today if your child has unnaturally bad breath or experiences bleeding gums when they brush their teeth.
 We will thoroughly evaluate their mouth and determine the best treatment plan for them based upon our findings.